10 Best things to do in Sintra – Complete guide

 Quinta da Regaleira has everything you could want in a landmark.
 A Renaissance palace, beautiful gardens, conspiracy theories, and eccentric monuments.
 It is also one of the most visited places in Sintra besides the Pena Palace.

-Quinta da Regaleira and the Woods were built by Dr. António Augusto de Carvalho Monteiro in 1904, the architect being Luigi Manini.
+Quinta da Regaleira and the Woods were built by Dr. António Augusto de Carvalho Monteiro in 1904, the architect Luigi Manini.
 The palace was built in Gothic and Manueline style, surrounded by gardens, lakes, caves, a chapel, and some enigmatic buildings.

 Quinta da Regaleira and its gardens are mysterious places of symbolism and conspiracies.
 Monteiro wanted a place that expressed his beliefs and ideals, which is why everything has a meaning and symbolism, with ideals of Freemasonry, Templar, Nationalism, and Rose Cross.